-Guiding questions are questions about a specific aspect of a topic that you can research in order to learn more about that facet of the topic and the topic as a whole.
-If you are writing a research paper, good guiding questions should be:

-- Focused enough that it is possible for you to search for, gather, and analyze information that will give you new knowledge about a topic - Significant enough to have been addressed in reputable research materials - Complex enough to require in-depth research and analysis
+- 16. Guiding questions are questions that you can research in order to learn more about a facet of a topic or the topic as a whole.
+When you are creating a research plan, your guiding questions should be: - focused enough that it is possible for you to search for, gather, and analyze information that will give you new knowledge about a topic - $\bullet\,$ significant enough to have been addressed in reputable research materials - complex enough to require in-depth research and analysis